MsSammieRose/alice-collection/README.md

-See this project live at [https://mssammierose.github.io/alice-collection/](https://mssammierose.github.io/alice-collection/)
+This project is hosted with Github Pages and can be viewed at [https://www.somewonderlandwhimsy.com/](https://www.somewonderlandwhimsy.com/)

 # Alice Collection - Wonderland Whimsy